ucsb-cs148-w25/pj10-timebendingpuzzle/team/retrospectives/RETRO_02.md

 Timeliness: We will track whether team assignments are submitted on time and without penalties, ensuring that deadlines are met consistently.
 By implementing these changes, we hope to create a more structured and productive workflow that benefits the entire team.

+Outcome:
+Requiring Slack acknowledgments significantly improved team alignment and accountability.
+Tasks are now completed faster and deadlines are met more consistently, with fewer miscommunications.
+We plan to refine this process further through team feedback, Slack reminders, and additional tracking tools to maintain high efficiency.